jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ---

-# Why does it use ReactiveCocoa?

-* Simplifies the invocation of shell tasks (see ReactiveTask)
+# ReactiveCocoa

-* Simplifies networking (e.g., the GitHub API)
+* Simplifies networking (with the GitHub API)
-* Simplifies the dependency resolution algorithm
+* Simplifies the dependency resolver
+* Simplifies shelling out, via [ReactiveTask](https://github.com/Carthage/ReactiveTask)
-* Needed a real world application of RAC’s Swift API
+* Carthage helps test RAC 3.0 in the real world

-^ (Explain each.)
+^ In GitHub for Mac, we use RAC for everything because of how many different kinds of problems it can solve.
+Carthage is an especially great use for it, because of all the inherently stream-based stuff we need to do (like running shell tasks and networking).

+^ Separately, we also wanted a way to test RAC’s Swift API (part of 3.0), in the real world, to make sure it works well and is pleasant to use.
+Carthage is probably the biggest user of it right now, and, as a result, RAC 3.0 is now getting close to a release.

 ---